Direct payments and Personal Assistants

 Camden Council have produced an information sheet about PPE for PAs who are not employed through an agency.

-Getting tested for coronavirus (COVID-19)Anyone, including children, with symptoms can get a coronavirus test.
+Testing for Covid-19 - if you have symptonsAnyone, including children, with symptoms can get a coronavirus test.
 The most common symptoms are a new continuous cough, a high temperature, and loss or change of your sense of smell or taste.
 If you have any of these symptoms you would need to be tested within the first 5 days of having symptoms.

 Employers can refer essential workers, including Personal Assistants, for testing if they are self-isolating because they or their household member(s) have coronavirus symptoms.
 Details about how employers can refer essential workers is available on the government's Coronavirus: getting tested webpage.